How to edit in Scandy Pro

 To access the editing tools, scroll left through the icons at the bottom of the screen, and select the last one that looks like a wrench.

-Decimate - This feature reduces the number of polygons in your model which greatly reduces the overal file size.
+Decimate - This feature reduces the number of polygons in your model which greatly reduces the overall file size.
 You can see the polygons best in the wireframe frame mode.
 However, when I am trying to keep my scan looking as natural as possible, I like to use the color render.
 That way, I can see when I crossed the threshold from normal human being to 90s video game character.

 You can adjust the render mode using the first option at the bottom of the screen.
 Color is the default for each scan that you make.
 You can freely switch between the render modes while editing.
 Only the final selection will be saved when you saved the file.